meganbontrager/clarkia-pulchella-popgen/README.md

 Available on bioRxiv: https://doi.org/10.1101/374454

-Description of files is in file_structure.Rmd
+Description of files is in file_structure.txt